-- allows large numbers of particles to be rendered without losing ray tracing's ability to scale logarithmically in model size, - has significantly lower overhead than $7 \times$; and - achieves competitive, interactive performance.
+- allows large numbers of particles to be rendered, scaling logarithmically with number of particles - has significantly lower overhead than $7\times$; and - achieves competitive, interactive performance.

 We take an approach based on balanced k-d trees which achieves these goals.
 Our method works by representing each primitive i via a single representative point x_i (in the case of spheres, their centers), and computing the maximum spatial extent R{max} that any primitive deviates from this point (in the case of spheres, the maximum radius of any sphere).
-We then organize these points in a balanced "point"-kd tree which has several nice properties for our particular application - in particular memory consumption - and devise a novel ray traversal scheme that, given the point-k-d tree and R{max} can efficiently ray trace the primitives encoded in this tree.
+We then organize these points in a balanced "point"-k-d tree which has several nice properties for our particular application - in particular memory consumption - and devise a novel ray traversal scheme that, given the point-k-d tree and R{max} can efficiently ray trace the primitives encoded in this tree.
 Our P-k-d tree is thus a balanced k-d tree with several modifications to enable efficient rendering of particle data, namely:

-- we use maximum extent [13] instead of round robin [2] to pick split planes, we encode the split axis in the tree data itself - we re-arrange particle attributes into separate balanced trees, so they may be queried separately - we preprocess attributes into (optional) min-max trees for faster query, incurring only modest extra cost of 1-2 bytes per particle.
+- we use maximum extent [12] instead of round robin [2] to pick split planes, we encode the split axis in the tree data itself - we re-arrange particle attributes into separate balanced trees, so they may be queried separately - we preprocess attributes into (optional) min-max trees for faster query, incurring only modest extra cost of 1-2 bytes per particle.